Anaemia in Pregnancy

 Iron-Deficiency Anaemia

-It’s thought that iron-deficiency anaemia accounts for approximately 50% of cases worldwide, yet to date, there are very few studies that have determined the incidence of this form of anaemia amongst pregnant women in Australia (Frayne and Pinchon 2019).
+Iron-deficiency anaemia is thought to account for approximately 50% of cases worldwide, yet to date, very few studies have determined the incidence of this form of anaemia among pregnant people in Australia (Frayne & Pinchon 2019).

 Folate-Deficiency Anaemia